daviddalpiaz/appliedstats/diagnostics.md

 which we used to perform hypothesis testing.

-So far we have looked at various metrics such as RMSE, RSE and $R^2$ to determine how well our model fit our data.
+So far we have looked at various metrics such as RMSE, RSE, and $R^2$ to determine how well our model fits our data.
 Each of these in some way considers the expression

 \[
 \sum_{i = 1}^n (y_i - \hat{y}_i)^2.